jma3974/se_project_aroundtheus/README.md

 ### Description

-First stage of a website to create a gallery of images of locations a user has visited, within the US.
-Each will have a "like" button.
+Finalt stage of a website to create a gallery of images of locations a user has visited, within the US.

 The user will be able to update the profile name, profession, and image.
 Additionally they will be able to add X number of images/locations

 **Technologies used**

 This is primarily an exercise in responsive design, using media queries.
-Introducing Javascrip arrays and objects.
+Introducing Javascrip arrays and objects, OOP, and API.
 Design is provided via Figma (see below)

 **Figma**